coredds/eniGOma/README.md

 ## Predefined Alphabets (Advanced)

-While **auto-detection is recommended** for most use cases, eniGOma provides predefined alphabets for specialized scenarios or when you need deterministic character sets:
+While **auto-detection is recommended** for most use cases, enigoma provides predefined alphabets for specialized scenarios or when you need deterministic character sets:

 ### When to Use Predefined Alphabets
 - **Consistent character sets** across multiple messages